-Originally from the UK, Miss Swords gained her Bachelors Degree in Music at the University of Liverpool in the UK, before obtaining her PGCE and qualifying as a Secondary Music teacher in 2011.
+Originally from the UK, Ms. Swords gained her Bachelors Degree in Music at the University of Liverpool in the UK, before obtaining her PGCE and qualifying as a Secondary Music teacher in 2011.
 She also has her Masters in Education.
 She is the founder of ‘Swords Stage School’ and an experienced director of seven whole school musical theatre productions including ‘Oliver’, ‘Aladdin’, ‘Les Miserables’ and ‘West Side Story’.

-Mrs. Jen Proverbs
+Ms. Jen Proverbs

-Originally from Australia, Ms. Proverbs completed her Bachelor of Primary Education in Melbourne, Australia.
+Originally from Australia, Mrs. Proverbs completed her Bachelor of Primary Education in Melbourne, Australia.
 After teaching at a Primary Years International Baccalaureate school in Melbourne, she took her knowledge to England where she spent two years teaching in London and Brighton.
 She has traveled through many countries and enjoys learning about each country’s customs and culture.